310 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 306 Beacon to the east and 312

 310 Beacon was designed by Peabody and Stearns, architects, and built in 1903-1904 by McNeil Brothers, builders, as the home of sugar manufacturer Joshua Bailey Richmond and his wife, Josefa (Rubira) Richmond.
 He is shown as the owner on the original building permit application, dated June 13, 1903.
-They previously had lived in the house formerly at 310 Beacon and, after acquiring 308 Beacon, they razed both houses and replaced them with a new residence built on both lots.
+They previously had lived in the house formerly at 310 Beacon and, after acquiring 308 Beacon in June of 1903, they razed both houses and replaced them with a new residence built on both lots.
 They also maintained a home in Little Compton, Rhode Island.

 Peabody and Stearns’s plans for 310 Beacon — including elevations, foundation and piling plans, floor plans. and framing plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-89) and in the Peabody and Stearns Collection (reference PS/MA.133) in the Boston Public Library’s Arts Department.

 Click here to view elevations and floor plans for the original building.